nghia09012005/kncn_backend/README.md

   - pip install yt-dlp

 2. How to use
-  - To convert a youtube video to a url stream use this comand +'yt-dlp -g <youtube url>'
+  - To convert a youtube video to a url stream use this comand: yt-dlp -g <youtube url>